 4. STUDYING ABROAD: Because Phillips Scholars are expected to participate throughout their junior and senior years, we expect students to make an intentional commitment to their scholarship during both years.
 The bulk of planning takes place during students’ junior year.

 - We understand that studying abroad is an important part of a student’s educational experience.
-As a result, we indicated that the only time a student who is accepted into the program CANNOT study abroad is the spring of their junior year.
+If a student is scheduled to study abroad, they must contact the staff at the Minnesota Private College Fund BEFORE submitting an application.
+The only time a student who is accepted into the program CANNOT study abroad is the spring of their junior year.
 If a student is planning to study abroad the fall of their junior year, special accommodations will be made during the summer prior to the student’s departure to onboard them with the scholarship program.

 - Each campus has a campus-specific deadline for their applicants.
 Please see your campus resources for specific deadlines and details.

-- Applications for the Phillips Scholarship Program are accepted in at the Minnesota Private College Council in late February of each year.
+- Applications for the Phillips Scholarship Program are accepted at the Minnesota Private College Fund through Friday, February 14, 2020.

 - The selection committee meets in early March and scholars are notified of selection in mid-March.